erg55/alibaseq/walkthrough/README.md

 Yes!.... but probably almost all alternatives will work well too.
 One advantage of this program could be xxx?
 But maybe not.
 I don't work on your dirty vertebrates.

-*Someone at the dollar store was trying to tell me about RELECs......will your pipeline work to pull out these very cool and so long and nice exons too??*

-Probably...but I don't think they exist in invertebrates...I have not fully investigated but yes basically this is exactly the scenario that this program would work the best at!